Insurance

 Our recent Loyalty Uncovered Report found that insurance providers in 2025 are prioritising investments in engagement.
 As loyalty programme tech progresses, we’re beginning to see a shift in behaviour-based engagement.

 Using real-time customer data from insuretech like telematics or wearables deepens customer relationships because insurers can nudge policyholders toward safer or healthier habits.
-Not only does this demonstrate to policyholders that insurers are actively watching out for them, it increases the insurer’s presence in the policyholder’s life in a way that’s non-intrusive and natural.
+Not only does this drive down claims, it increases the insurer’s presence in the policyholder’s life in a way that’s non-intrusive and natural and opens up the opportunity for a policy renewal.

 Programmes like Vitality use this approach to personalise rewards, create meaningful touchpoints, and reinforce long-term behaviour change with specific customer segments.
 It’s a shift from one-off perks, building instead a continuous loop of engagement where customers feel supported in improving their lives.
 In many ways, it positions insurers as an active partner, not just a service provider.